dmnmsc/pwaclean/README.md

 - Only temporary/cache files are removed.
 - App configuration, data, and profiles remain intact.
+- When run in a GUI terminal (e.g. from a desktop launcher), the window will remain open after completion so you can review the output.
 - Use at your own risk if modifying paths.

 ---